GDPR Compliance: It’s an issue of transparency

 Ensuring the business recognises the bigger picture of GDPR can help clarify many of these issues.
 However, considering the pressures that many security teams are already under, this needs to managed efficiently.
-If IT teams ask themselves whether decisions will improve data transparency of the business, they will be better able to determine whether these activities will help them comply with the rules set out by GDPR.
+If IT teams ask themselves whether decisions will improve the data transparency of the business, they will be better able to determine whether these activities will help them achieve compliance with GDPR.

 Being practical with compliance